hautonjt/hautonjt.github.io/pipeline2.md

 # Creating Dashboards

-Create a dashboard to view a collection of visualizations Select the menu button, and navigate to Dashboards under `OpenSearch Dashboards`.
+Create a dashboard to view a collection of visualizations.
+Select the menu button, and navigate to Dashboards under `OpenSearch Dashboards`.
 > Note: Be careful not to select the Observability dashboards.
 You should see a screen like the image below.

 ![height:200px center](images/dashboards-image.png)